threefoldfoundation/www_threefold_io/content/page/tech/tech.md

 ---
-id: how-it-works
+id: tech
-metaTitle: ThreeFold | How It Works
+metaTitle: ThreeFold | Tech
 metaDesc: Be part of a better tomorrow by expanding the peer-to-peer Internet and set yourself free from the centralized applications and services that exploit your data today.
 metaImg: ./universe_header.png
 productsMain: product_page